DPDP Consultants Privacyium Tech Pvt. Ltd. 4th floor, GM IT Park, Plot no 32-33, Sector 142, Noida, Uttar Pradesh 201305

 Implied or passive consent means that a consumer’s consent is assumed unless they explicitly say otherwise.

 A common example is cookie policies.
-When you keep browsing a website after seeing a cookie banner or privacy policy, your continued use is often seen as implied consent for the website to place and access cookies on your device.
+When you keep browsing a website after seeing a cookie banner or privacy notice, your continued use is often seen as implied consent for the website to place and access cookies on your device.

 Implied consent types are often used when the data controller thinks people would generally agree to the data processing, or when the processing is necessary for a contract or service.
 However, clear and transparent information must be provided about the purposes of data processing and how to opt-out.